tscanlin/developers.optimizely.com/src/content/integrations/index.md

 There are two ways you can create a custom event goal:

 * *Option 1: Create custom event goal via the REST API (preferred).* For a seamless experience, you can create a custom event goal on behalf of the customer using the REST API.
-If you are using the REST API, we highly recommend using [OAuth 2.0](/rest/reference/index.html#oauth) to authenticate with Optimizely.
+If you are using the REST API, we require using [OAuth 2.0](/rest/reference/index.html#oauth) to authenticate with Optimizely.
 [Learn how to create goals via the REST API](/rest/reference/index.html#create-goal).
 The goal type field needs to have the value "1".
 A commonly used value for the "event" field is `phone_call_conversion`.

 * *Option 2: Ask the customer to create custom event goal manually.* The easiest way for you to implement this integration is to instruct the customer to do a couple of manual steps.
 Instruct the customer to login to their Optimizely account and create a custom event goal for an experiment manually.
 You may want to require the customer to use a pre-specified name for the goal, e.g. `phone_call_conversion`, so you can reference it later.
 [Learn how to create custom event goals in Optimizely](https://help.optimizely.com/hc/en-us/articles/200039925#add).